Skip to main content

 Five ESP test symbols: circle, plus sign, square, diamond, and wavy lines

 Online tests are available as well.
-Go to www.psychicscience.org/esp3.aspx to test your clairvoyance (predicting what’s about to happen rather than reading what someone else is thinking).
-Scroll down to Advanced ESP Test and review the 5 possible symbols, then press Start.
+Take the Quick ESP Test (scroll down to CLICK TO LOAD, and then press Start) to test your clairvoyance (predicting what’s about to happen rather than reading what someone else is thinking).
 Click on the card that you believe is about to be shown.
 Repeat for 10 rounds, keeping tracking of the number of hits in your first 10 attempts.

 Identify the sample and variable for this random process.